spxak1/weywot/guides/pop_terminal_header.md

-# How to decrease the header of the gnome-terminal in Pop!_OS
+# How to reduce the header of the gnome-terminal in Pop!_OS

 1. Fire up ```dconf-editor```
 2. Navigate to ```org/gnome/terminal/legacy/headerbar```